csev/dj4e/assn/dj4e_ads3.md

 ------------------------

-At this point all of the challenges should be working - not all will be tested byt he autograder - but we will separately check them.
+At this point all of the challenges should be working - not all will be tested by the autograder - but we will separately check them.

 (1) Make yourself a gravatar at https://en.gravatar.com/ - it is super easy and you will see your avatar when you log in in your application and elsewhere with gravatar enabled apps.
 The gravatar can be